zuhlke/engineering-posts/dark-mode-css-vars.md

 # Actual Implementation of Dark Mode

-Since CSS variables allow us to overwrite the value of the variable dynamically introducing color variables for a dark mode looks something like this:
+Since CSS variables allow us to overwrite the value of the variable dynamically introducing color variables for a Dark Mode looks something like this:

 ```css
 :root {